It depends on where you live, who you are trying to impress, and your chances for vandalism.

 In the south, gunite pools are cheaper than vinyl pools, while in the north, they are more expensive.
 Gunite is a form of concrete that is sprayed into a hole in the ground in order to make a pool shell.
 A finish, like plaster, tile, or glue and stones is then spread over it to make the shell waterproof.
 In the south, this is a pretty simple job, with a minimal amount of steel wire reinforcing in the concrete.
 In the north, we have to keep the pool from cracking due to ice pressure.
 That requires a lot more steel, concrete, and expertise.

 Vinyl linered pools do not crack from ice pressure; there is enough “give” in the walls and liner to just flex slightly with the pressure.
 So vinyl linered pools are the same price wherever you live.
 Linered pools can be cut, causing a leak.
-Now that does not happen very often in normal residential use—maybe once every ten or twenty years.
+Now that does not happen very often in normal residential use – maybe once every ten or twenty years.
 And, it can be permanently repaired with a chemical weld in three minutes, for around five dollars.
 In a hotel, health club, or city pool, however, vandalism is a much more likely threat.
-In that case, the gunite has an advantage.
+In that case, the gunite has a big advantage.

 Vinyl linered pools are available in hundreds of shapes and sizes now, so that you can still get a kidney or free form shape.
 It just requires more precision on the part of the builder, because the liner won’t fit right unless the walls were built right.

 Gunite offers you a wide variety of interior finishes: any color plaster, rocks, tiles, paint, etc. (hint: never paint).
 Vinyl now offers the same selection; except the vinyl will be printed with photographs of tile or rocks instead of the real thing.
-So an inexpensive vinyl pool does look cheaper than a gunite pool, but a nice vinyl pool can look just like an expensive gunite.
+So an inexpensive vinyl pool does look cheaper than a gunite pool, but a nice vinyl pool can look just like a gunite pool.

 Maintenance on the two types is very different.
 Not counting holes in the liner (as we discussed above), vinyl liners don’t require any special maintenance until the liner finally dies.
 Figure 16 to 25 years with chlorine or bromine chemistry, or maybe 20 to 30 years in a PHMB (like Baquacil) environment.
 Then, you replace the liner for maybe $1800 to $2500 or so.